simeononsecurity/simeononsecurity.ch/content/articles/what-is-the-3-2-1-backup-rule-and-why-you-should-use-it/index.en.md

 - **2** different storage types are used
 - **1** copy is stored offsite

 In essence, you have three copies of your data: the original copy and two backups.
 These copies are stored across two different storage types, such as an external hard drive and a cloud storage service.
-Additionally, one of the backup copies is stored offsite, providing an additional layer of protection against physical disasters such as fires or floods.
+Also, one of the backup copies is stored offsite, providing an additional layer of protection against physical disasters such as fires or floods.

 ______